malsony/PHPMaker-Chinese-Simplified-xml/README.md

 Remarks: feel free to fork this file and submit bug fixing or anything else, thank you!

-***PHPMaker is a paid software by e.World Technology Limited., please go to their official website hkvstore.com to purchase a license.***
+***PHPMaker is a paid software by e.World Technology Limited., for more details about trial or license purchase, please go to their official website hkvstore.com.***